robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 .. figure:: ../img/pca-1.png

-    Provisioning devices to your Product Cloud using an API

 You have two options to inject device certificates into your Product Cloud:

 * **Automatic.** Choose a default cloud API to automatically accept device certificates as soon as you bind a Batch ID to your account.
 Cloud ID will automatically provision devices into your cloud API as soon as you activate a Product Batch ID.